KwonPodo/KwonPodo/README.md

 I am a sophomore majoring in Aviation electronic & Information Engineering at Korea Aerospace University.

-🌱 I’m currently learning Algorithms and Data Structures to think and code more efficiently.
+🌱 I’m currently Interested in Computer Vision and Machine Learning.

 <!-- 🔭 I’m hoping to learn about Computer Vision and Machine Learning. -->